Urr4/gen-ai-test/README.md

 ## Vector-DB
 I added Neo4j to use it as a Vector-DB, since it provides distance-searching using Vector-Indexes.
-However I currently only persist generated monsters there, I don't use the Vector-Index so far.
+However I currently only persist generated creatures and objects there, I don't use the Vector-Index so far.
 In the future, this would allow implementing an update-process for existing monsters, adding them as "correct" monsters to the DB.
 Using Vector-Indexes would allow to more finely orient the generation on monsters you like.